junxit/us-congress-code/title-25/chapter-14/sec-500f.md

 section: 500f
 ---

 # § 500f.
-Management of industry by Secretary; aim of management

-The Secretary of the Interior is authorized and directed to organize and manage the reindeer industry or business provided for by this subchapter in such manner as to establish and maintain for said natives of Alaska a complete and self-sustaining economy and to encourage and develop the activity and responsibility of said natives in all branches of said industry or business.
+Omitted

-## Source credit
+## Notes

-(Sept.
+### Codification

+Section, act Sept.
 1, 1937, ch.
 897, § 7, 50 Stat.
-900.)

-## Notes

-### Codification

-Section was formerly classified to section 250f of Title 48, Territories and Insular Possessions.
+900, which related to management of reindeer industry, was omitted from the Code as being of special and not general application.